 In the meantime, our guidance to insurers is unchanged: take a proper look under the hood of your business, at how different teams/functions operate and behave.
 Identify and reinforce positive innovation behaviors; and spot and deal with negative ones.

-A year ago, we launched a health check tool that tries to give insurers such a view (see our Insurance Innovation Maturity Audit).
+A year ago, we launched a health check tool that tries to give insurers such a view (see our Insurance Innovation Health Check).
 As we’ve been running this health check on some of our large insurance clients, we’ve spotted a set of things in the day-to-day practice of innovation that bears sharing.
 (Here I am removing any attribution to specific clients to spare blushes!)